 BA (Hons) (Wollongong), MA (Toronto)

-Professor Julie Stubbs is Co-Director of the Centre for Crime, Law and Justice at the UNSW Law School.
+Professor Julie Stubbs is Honorary Professor UNSW Law.
+She was previously Professor and Co-Director of the Centre for Crime, Law and Justice at the UNSW Law School.
 She is a criminologist whose interdisciplinary research sits at the intersection of sociology and law.

 She has made a substantial contribution to research concerning legal responses to domestic violence and homicide, and has influenced legal developments concerning defences to homicide.
 With Professor Julia Tolmie and Professor Elizabeth Sheehy she has undertaken comparative studies of legal responses to battered women charged with homicide in Australia, New Zealand and Canada, which has been cited by the Supreme Court of Canada and the High Court of Australia and other courts.
 Her research concerning restorative justice and gendered violence has attracted strong international interest and is widely cited.
 She also has contributed to the development of violence prevention and policy and practice in response to violence against women through research leadership and advisory roles with VicHealth and ANROWS, and as a Chief Investigator on the National Community Attitudes to Violence against Women Surveys.